Serve the Project Managers in your market!

 - Project Management Institute (PMI) rates the courses of its registered education providers.
 Their average rating of all providers is 86.13%.
-PMI rated the online version of TheCourse 95.63%, nearly 10 points above the average, and the classroom version a perfect 100%!
-See this 2-page pdf copy of TheCourse ratings pages from the PMI web site.
+PMI rated the online version of TheCourse 95.63%, nearly 10 points above the average!
+See this pdf copy of TheCourse ratings page from the PMI web site.

 - Your students will have one year to complete the course.
 Upon certification, students are eligible for our membership program, giving them permanent access to our online course materials.
 Thus the student continues to learn and to earn Professional Development Units to maintain their certification.
 Our former students are paying us $595 each to join this program.
 This is unique in the industry, and sets our licensees apart.

 - Visit the Classroom and Online links for more information about the two programs we offer, and draft license agreements.